jgperrin/net.jgp.books.spark.ch05/README.md

 # Spark with Java - chapter 5

 Welcome to Spark with Java, chapter 5.
-This chapter is about...
+This chapter is about deployment of your application on a cluster.
+The example used here is the approximation of Pi.

 ---